celest-time/celest/Readme.md

 Celest uses IANA's [time zone database](https://www.iana.org/time-zones).
 Changes are distributed via the [Celest tzdata](https://github.com/celest-time/tzdata) repo.

-## Localication
+## Localization
 Besides the ISO 8061 calendar, the Minguo and Thai Buddhist calendars are supported.
-Localication of Month, weekday etc., localized parsing/formatting patterns and names of time zones are supported and provided via the intl extension.
+Localization of Month, weekday etc., localized parsing/formatting patterns and names of time zones are supported and provided via the intl extension.

 ## Interoperability with native \DateTime